Historia Augusta: Authorship debate

 The authors shared certain stylistic characteristics that has been suggested would not naturally occur between individuals writing separately.
 For instance, the authors all happen to use the word occido with respect to killing, a total of 42 occurrences, but only once do any of them use the alternative word of interficio.
 This ratio is not found with any other writers in this time period and for this genre.
 Each of the six scriptores authored fictional lives for some of their biographies, all of them using fake sources, documents and acclamations.

 It has been postulated that the names of the scriptores themselves are a form of literary playfulness, not only mocking both legitimate authors and historians, but the narrative itself.
 The names Trebellius Pollio and Flavius Vopiscus are sourced in various ways from Cicero's writings, as is the name Capitolinus.
 The word vopiscus is a rare Latin term, referring to a twin who survives, while its sibling died in utero.
 This has been interpreted to refer to "Flavius Vopiscus" as being the final one to survive from the six authors of the History.
 Vulcacius is believed to be a mockery of Volcatius Sedigitus, who was a historical literary critic with some association with humor.
 The meanings behind the other two scriptores, Spartianus and Lampridius, have eluded interpretation.

-It should also be noted that the results of recent computer-assisted stylistic analysis concerning the single vs multiple authorship have proven to be inconclusive:
+The results of recent computer-assisted stylistic analysis concerning the single vs multiple authorship have proven to be inconclusive:

 "Computer-aided stylistic analysis of the work has, however, returned ambiguous results; some elements of style are quite uniform throughout the work, while others vary in a way that suggests multiple authorship.
 To what extent this is due to the fact that portions of the work are obviously compiled from multiple sources is unclear.
 Several computer analyses of the text have been done to determine whether there were multiple authors.
 Many of them conclude that there was but a single author, but disagree on methodology.
 However, several studies done by the same team concluded there were several authors, though they were not sure how many."